Aviation Career Incentive Pay

 Aviation continuation pay

-By law, the services can offer up to $25,000 per year through the 25th year of commissioned service.
-But some services do not offer the allowable maximum payment for the allowable maximum length of service.
-The Air Force, Navy and Marine Corps offer up to $25,000 a year; the Army, $12,000.
+By law, the services can offer up to $25,000 per year through the 25th year of aviation service.
 Each service administers this bonus differently:

 Short-term and long-term contracts are available.
 The short-term contract is offered to aviation officers with less than 13 years of service who are within one year of the end of their service obligation.
 Lieutenant colonels are not eligible for either contract.
-Three programs are available: Captain (Long-Term), Captain (Short-Term), and Major.
+Two programs are available: Long-Term and Captain (Short Term).